-4.3.2.1.6.
-Risk Sharing Settlement: CMS and the state shall determine an interim and final settlement of payments made by the Contractor to CMS and the state, or by CMS and the state to the Contractor under this section.
+4.3.3.1.2.
+Risk Sharing Settlement: CMS and the state shall determine afinal settlement of payments made by the Contractor to CMS and the state, or by CMS and the state to the Contractor under this section.

-If any significant determinant of revenues or costs remains outstanding such that the timelines in this section do not apply, CMS and the state will establish reasonable timeframes for reporting payment and related interim and final settlement timeframes.
+If any significant determinant of revenues or costs remains outstanding such that the timelines in this section do not apply, CMS and the state will establish reasonable timeframes for reporting payment and related final settlement timeframes.